dib-lab/2020-paper-sourmash-gather/manuscript.md

 potentially useful for projects that are generating many new genomes and wish to use them for metagenome analysis.  sourmash natively supports this functionality.

+Our current implementation of taxonomic assignment in sourmash does not provide read-level assignment.
+However, it is a straightforward (if computationally expensive) exercise to use the read mapping approach developed in this paper to provide read-level taxonomic assignment.

 <!--
 ## Simple algorithms support performant implementations